 Every year Samsung makes improvements to the Galaxy S hardware and software.
 The Galaxy S10 probably won't buck the trend.

-Reports suggest the Galaxy S10 will come equipped with five cameras (three in the rear, two in front) including a 16MP, 120-degree ultra wide-angle lens.
+Reports suggest at least one Galaxy S10 model (likely the Galaxy S10+) will come equipped with five cameras (three in the rear, two in front) including a 16MP, 120-degree ultra wide-angle lens.
 The front-facing dual camera would mean looking selfies and Bokeh effects.

 This is a preliminary spec sheet and it'll likely change over the course of the year as Samsung starts ramping up development.